microsoft/vscode-docs/docs/java/java-project.md

 ### Working with POM.xml

-The extension provides code snippets and auto completion for adding maven dependencies based on local maven repository.
-See how easy it is to add a new dependency to your pom.xml with those convenient features.
+The extension provides code snippets and auto completion for adding Maven dependencies based on local Maven repositories.
+See how easy it is to add a new dependency to your `pom.xml` with those convenient features.

 ![POM Editing Assistance](images/java-project/maven-pom-editing.gif)